Stay Snatched

 • Cover the dish with foil and bake for 2 hours.

 • Remove the foil and adjust the oven temperature to 350 degrees.
-Allow the legs to bake for an additional 20-30 minutes or until the skin is crisp.
+Allow the legs to bake for an additional 20-40 minutes or until the skin is crisp and the turkey is tender and falls off the bone.
 You can test if the legs have finished cooking by using a meat thermometer.
 Test the thickest part of the leg and ensure the turkey has reached a minimum internal temperature of 165 degrees.

 • Cool before serving.